sebastianbergmann/phpunit-documentation-english/src/xml-configuration-file.rst

 After the driver has been instantiated, PHPUnit configures its granularity according to the ``pathCoverage`` attribute.

+A driver that counts how often a line was executed, and not only whether it was executed at all, should override the ``collectsHitCounts()`` method of ``SebastianBergmann\CodeCoverage\Driver\Driver`` and return ``true``.
+These hit counts are reported in the :ref:`code coverage report in PHPUnit XML format <appendixes.xml-configuration-file.coverage.report.xml>`.

 Here is an example of a custom code coverage driver whose constructor receives the ``Filter`` object:

 .. code-block:: php